Cal Raleigh Preview, Player Props: Mariners vs. Rangers

 Cal Raleigh At The Plate

-- Among qualifying hitters in MLB, he ranks 118th in batting average, 108th in on-base percentage, and 47th in slugging.
+- He ranks 118th in batting average, 110th in on base percentage, and 50th in slugging among the qualifying hitters in MLB play.

-- In 32.4% of his games this season, Raleigh has tallied at least one RBI.
-In 19 of those games (13.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- In 32.2% of his games this season, Raleigh has had at least one RBI.
+He's picked up more than one in 13.3% and driven in three or more of his team's runs in five contests.

-- He has scored in 62 games this season, with multiple runs 13 times.
+- He has scored in 62 of 143 games this season, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.